noopta/personal_ai_assistant_fe/ios-app/README.md

 ## License

-Same as the web application - proprietary to Lucius AI.
+Same as the web application - proprietary to AirThreads.

 ## Support